onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

- NOTE: To preserve Ansible inventory/group_vars capability, that makes group_vars contents global variables available to all playbooks, when they reside in the inventory directory, guidelines are being updated to name the VNF inventory hosts file as (a flat file) <VNFName>hosts, stored in the inventory directory, not a subdirectory under inventory.
-In the above
+ NOTE: To preserve Ansible inventory/group_vars capability, that makes group_vars contents global variables available to all playbooks, when they reside in the inventory directory, guidelines were updated to name the VNF inventory hosts file as (a flat file) <VNFName>hosts, stored in the inventory directory, not a subdirectory under inventory.
- example: vfdb9904vhosts (removed / VNF name and hosts vfdb9904/vhosts)

 **Example of corresponding APPC/SDN-C API Call from ONAP – Ansible Server Specifications:**